 Choose Your Tile Strategy Wisely

-New tile looks fantastic and is a great choice for any bathroom remodel.
-The only problem is that hiring someone to do tile work can get expensive quick.
+The new tile looks fantastic and is a great choice for any bathroom remodel.
+The only problem is that hiring someone to do tilework can get expensive quickly.
 However, don’t think that retiling your bathroom is an all or nothing proposition.
 You can refresh a bathroom by installing artistic tiles in high-impact areas like the floor and leave tile inside the shower walls for a project later on.
 More expensive colorful or artistic tiles can be mixed in pattern alongside cheaper neutral tiles.
 Of course, if you’re in no rush, you can always give laying tile a try yourself.
-There are plenty of resources online to learn how to install tile.
+There are plenty of resources online to learn how to install the tile.
 Start somewhere you feel more comfortable making mistakes like behind a toilet or around a corner.

 Don’t Sleep on a New Paint Job

 Changing up the color scheme in your bathroom with some paint is an affordable, high-impact part of a remodel.
 What’s great about paint is that you can change it as often as you like because it costs relatively little and painting a bathroom can be done over a weekend.
 The corners and tight spaces will take some patience to get through, but the payoff is big.
 And don’t buy the cheapest paint you can find.
 Consult someone about buying paints that will fight off moisture, so your bathroom stays mold-free.
 You can go from warm colors to cool and see how they both fit with the countertops, shower, and other parts of your bathroom design.

 Bathroom remodels are the perfect home upgrade, especially if you live in an older home with an original design.
 Start with these six affordable remodel ideas and then go from there as your confidence builds.
 Soon you’ll be eager to show off your designer bathroom to all your guests.

 About the Author